Jack Deveraux and Jennifer Horton: 1991–98

 Jennifer pressed charges against Lawrence and Jack stood by her side, gaining new insight as to how he had made Kayla feel during their own trial for his rape of her.
 The experience brought Jack and Jennifer even closer together, aided surprisingly by Kayla who urged Jack not to let his own past prevent him from being there for Jennifer.
 Kayla and Shane worked with Jack and Jennifer to bring Lawrence down, and Jack admitted on the witness stand that what he had done to Kayla had truly been rape.
 Unlike Jack, Lawrence was convicted of marital rape and served a few years of jail time.

 Jack proposed to Jennifer as soon as the trial was over and the couple finally got married in 1991.
 The ceremony took on a Wild West theme and the newlyweds honeymooned in Hollywood, California.
 They had sex on the set of a game show, conceiving their daughter Abigail.
 Soon after, Jack felt sure he was having a relapse of Hodgkin's Disease and set on a mission to find Jennifer a suitable new husband.
 Nevermind the fact that Jack was in perfect health.
 However, Abby developed a plastic anemia her doctors suspected the cause was environmental as many children from the same area had contracted it.
 In an attempt to get revenge on Victor for taking the Spectator Jack investigates him and finds out Victor is cleaning up illegally dumped toxic waste and threatens to go public with the information, Jennifer is on the same trail but because she's trying to find out what made Abby so ill.
 Victor faces off with Jack about the dumping only for him to drop the bomb that the business partner he was cleaning up after was Harper but that the documents approving the dumping were all signed by Jack.
 After finding out the truth Jack confesses his involvement to Jennifer and wrought with guilt, Jack leaves Salem leaving Jennifer alone to raise their daughter.
-While away Jack goes to a wellness centre called the meadows to work through some of his issues and guilt, each patient there had assumed a fake name to protect their privacy Jack was known as Clark (as in Kent), He meets and has a sexual relationship with another patient known as Monica, after feeling stable enough go back to Jennifer and Abby Jack is shocked to discover he'd been sleeping with Jennifer's mother Laura who'd also gone to the meadows to recover.
+While away Jack goes to a wellness centre called the meadows to work through some of his issues and guilt, each patient there had assumed a fake name to protect their privacy Jack was known as Clark (as in Kent), He meets and has a sexual relationship with another patient known as Monica, after feeling stable enough go back to Jennifer and Abby Jack is shocked to discover he'd been having sex with Jennifer's mother Laura who'd also gone to the meadows to recover.